prakashdale/prakashdale.github.io/_posts/2020-08-09-rasa-setup-rasa-sdk.md

 title:  Setup Rasa SDK on local machine
 comments: true
 categories: [ChatBOT, Python, Rasa]
-excerpt: Python SDK for the development of custom actions for Rasa.
+excerpt: Rasa SDK for the development of custom actions for Rasa.
 Actions are the things your bot runs in response to user input
 ---

 ## About RASA